ianvcaldas/smalldisco/README.md

 <img src="misc/Workflow.png">

-#### `sirna` mode
+### `sirna` mode

 `sirna` identifies genomic regions to which user-provided reads map antisense.
 To this end, `sirna` requires:
 * a GTF/GFF reference annotation file
   * Please be sure that your GTF/GFF file follows the standard tab-separated, nine-column format (https://useast.ensembl.org/info/website/upload/gff.html).
 * your small RNA-seq  alignment BAM files of interest in one folder
   * You can use any workflow or mapping program to create your sRNA-seq BAM files for analysis.
-However, be sure that your small RNA reads are trimmed of 3’ adapters (see vignette for example).
+However, be sure that your small RNA reads are trimmed of 3’ adapters (see the vignette in the "Example" section below).

 The required and optional arguments can be viewed with `python smalldisco.py sirna --help`: